-In terms of curriculum, our most recent initiatives have been driven by forces external to our department.
+Curriculum: In terms of curriculum, external forces have driven the most recent initiatives for our department.
 For example, a unilateral decision by the faculty of another science department as to how to advise their students to select courses resulted in the decimation of the enrollment in CH131-Accelerated General Chemistry.
-Consequently, we will not offer the course in fall 2015.
+Consequently, we will not offer the course in fall 2016.
 Also, in response to the recent budget crisis, the department decided to begin offering CH420-Instrumental Analysis and CH406-Advanced Inorganic Chemistry on an alternating-year basis instead of offering each on an annual basis.
 In addition, the retirements of two senior faculty members coupled with the loss of the Laboratory Support Specialist position have eliminated much of the faculty expertise with respect to teaching Block General Chemistry, so the future of that course is tenuous.
-These changes, and the hiring of two junior faculty members in three years, are inspiring us to undergo a thorough curriculum review in the near future.
+These changes, and the hiring of two junior faculty members in three years, inspired us to begin a thorough curriculum review in the spring 2016 semester.